 - 4.6.1.
 Generally.
 The notice requirements for each application are prescribed in the subsections of this chapter and by state law. - 4.6.2.
 Notice of Hearing.
 Notice of a public hearing to be conducted by the Hearing Officer, Planning Commission, or the Board, shall be provided as described in the resolution adopted by the Board pursuant to the Open Meetings Act.
-Public hearings shall be conducted according to the Board's rules of order. - 4.6.3.
+Public hearings shall be conducted according to the Board's rules of order.
+The name of the applicant and agent if any shall be stated in the notice. - 4.6.3.
 General Notice of Applications Requiring a Public Hearing.
 All applications not requiring specific notice under subsequent subsections shall provide the following notice: - 4.6.3.1.
 Newspaper.
-Notice of shall be published by the applicant in a newspaper of general circulation at least fifteen days (15) prior to the date of the hearing.
+Notice of hearing shall be published by the applicant in a newspaper of general circulation at least fifteen days (15) prior to the date of the hearing.
 The Administrator shall provide the form of the notice to the applicant. - 4.6.3.2.
 First Class Mail.
-Notice of the public hearing shall be mailed by first class mail at least fifteen days (15) prior to the date of the hearing to the owners, as shown by the records of the County Assessor, of lots or of land within 500 feet of the subject property, excluding public right-of-ways.
+Notice of the public hearing shall be mailed by the applicant by first class mail at least fifteen days (15) prior to the date of the hearing to the owners, as shown by the records of the County Assessor, of lots or of land within 500 feet of the subject property, excluding public right-of-ways.
 The Administrator shall provide the form of the notice to the applicant. - 4.6.3.3.
 Posting.
-Notice of the public hearing shall be posted on the parcel at least fifteen (15) days prior to the date of the hearing.
+Notice of the public hearing shall be posted by the applicant on the parcel at least fifteen (15) days prior to the date of the hearing.
 The notice to be posted shall be provided by the Administrator and shall be prominently posted on the property in such a way as to give reasonable notice to persons interested in the application.
 The notice shall be visible from a public road.
 If no part of the property or structure is visible from a public road, the property shall be posted as required in this paragraph and a second notice shall be posted on a public road nearest the property.
-Posted notice shall be removed no later than seven (7) days after a final decision has been made on the application. - 4.6.3.4.
+Posted notice shall be removed no later than seven (7) days after a final decision has been made on the application.

+- 4.6.3.4.
 Supplemental Notice.
-Reasonable effort shall be made to give notice to all persons, COs and ROs who have made a written request to the Board for advance notice of its hearings.
+Reasonable effort shall be made by the applicant to give notice by first class mail or email, to all persons, COs and ROs who have made a written request to the Board for advance notice of its hearings.
 Notice shall also be given to any public agency that issued an opinion or withheld an opinion on the basis of insufficient information. - 4.6.3.5.
 Verification.
-Written verification of the publication, list of persons sent a mailing, and affidavit of posting which includes a photograph of the posted notice shall be provided to the Administrator prior to the public hearing.
+Written verification of the publication, a list of persons sent a mailing, and an affidavit of posting which includes a photograph of the posted notice taken from a public road, shall be provided to the Administrator prior to the public hearing.